raymcdermott/ok2cry/README.md

 You should know that PKI based identity platforms don't give you a perfect, admin free version of secrecy either.
 There is always a key to protect, manage and share.
 Or a set of keys.
 If it's done well, you will hardly notice it, but it's there.
 The burden is always there.
 And it's fine.
 Usually.

 You can use it as a value add to your identity system though.
-More on how to integrate with OIDC based systems [is here ... link tbc]
+More on how to integrate with OIDC / OAuth systems [is here ... link tbc]

 ### Hang on though, don't you use keys.
 I'm getting a headache.
 Maybe I do want to cry.
 It's ok2cry.
 It really is.
-I encourage it.
+We encourage it.
 Maybe you missed the **disposable** part of the explanation at the beginning?
 It was a while ago.
 It's so good that you came this far.

 ok2cry is a way to use cryptography for just one message at a time.
 Nothing about these keys is tied to your identity.
 Every key lasts for the duration of the message exchange and then its thrown away.
 Whoosh, and it's gone.